 Accessing and Interpreting Your Energy Data

-When interpreting your data, look for:
+When reviewing your data, look for:

-- Daily, weekly, and monthly usage patterns
+- Usage Patterns: Daily, weekly, and monthly trends.

 Smart Meters and Energy-Saving Strategies